It's all about the Tunes

 I found a mistake.
 Do you want to know about it? -- I play some great Old Time tunes that are not on your list.
 Do you want to know about them? -- I'm looking for a copy of ".....".
 Can you help me find it?

 We would like our fiddle tune audio archive to be as accurate and as inclusive as possible, but we have had to accept that there are limitations to what we can accomplish as a free website.
 We're hoping that our online presence will enable us to (1) discover new, cool fiddle tunes, and (2) learn more about the tunes we currently have on our list.
 And yes, we're always interested in hearing catchy old tunes.

 I'm not really much of a computer geek.
 Can I buy this collection in hard copy?

-We hope to have collection of some of our favorite Public Domain tunes on CD soon.
-We now have a printed version of the Pegram Jam Chart Book for sale on the Chord Chart page.
+We hope to have collection of some of our favorite Public Domain tunes on CD someday.
+We do have a printed version of the Pegram Jam Chart Book for sale on the Chord Chart page.